-Some mini trampolines have springs which connect the mat to the frame, and others use elastic bungee cords.
-There's some debate about which is better, but it seems ultimately, it just depends what you want from your rebounder.
+Some mini trampolines have springs that connect the mat to the frame, and others use elastic bungee cords.
+There's some debate about which is better, but it seems ultimately, it just depends on what you want from your rebounder.

 Those with springs offer a higher bounce than those with bungee cords, but they're slightly harder on the joints.

 Bungee cords shouldn’t need replacing (unless they break), but some mini trampolines need their springs replaced every couple of years or so.

 A stability bar is a bar for the user to hold onto; it fits to each side of the frame of a rebounder.

 Some types of exercise require a stability bar to be performed safely, but some people like to use a stability bar, anyway, especially if they're new to rebounding or nervous about falling off.